 The Apple Watch Series 3 and Pixel 2 represent two of the first popular consumer gadgets to use eSIM, but what exactly is eSIM technology and what does it mean for phones, smartwatches and tablets in 2018?
 Allow us to explain.

 You might have heard of something called an eSIM recently, and wonder how it’s different to the normal SIM cards we use in our devices.
 Here’s everything you need to know about the new SIM technology ahead of MWC 2018.

 What is an eSIM?

 The first time we came across this hardware in person was in the Samsung Gear S2 3G in 2016.
-However, we expect the Apple Watch 3 with mobile internet will shift a lot more boxes than that watch.
-The eSIM is going mainstream.
+However, it was the Apple Watch 3 that really brought eSIM technology into the spotlight.

 One of the benefits of an eSIM is that it’s absolutely tiny, just a small fraction the size of a nanoSIM.
 And they’re only the size of my pinkie nail.